commitdev/zero/README.md

 ✔ Circleci api key for CI/CD: <MY_CIRCLE_CI_ACCESS_TOKEN>
 ✔ us-west-2
 ✔ Production Root Host Name (e.g. mydomain.com) - this must be the root of the chosen domain, not a subdomain.: commitzero.com
-✔ Production Frontend Host Name (e.g. app.): app-zero-test-prod.
+✔ Production Frontend Host Name (e.g. app.): app.
-✔ Production Backend Host Name (e.g. api.): api-zero-test-prod.
+✔ Production Backend Host Name (e.g. api.): api.
 ✔ Staging Root Host Name (e.g. mydomain-staging.com) - this must be the root of the chosen domain, not a subdomain.: commitzero-stage.com
-✔ Staging Frontend Host Name (e.g. app.): app-zero-test-stage.
+✔ Staging Frontend Host Name (e.g. app.): app.
-✔ Staging Backend Host Name (e.g. api.): api-zero-test-stage.
+✔ Staging Backend Host Name (e.g. api.): api.
 ✔ What do you want to call the zero-aws-eks-stack project?: infrastructure ✔ What do you want to call the zero-deployable-backend project?: backend-service ✔ What do you want to call the zero-deployable-react-frontend project?: frontend